-The Company has agreed to purchase 17% of all of the gold produced by the Aurizona Project and 20% of the gold produced by the Santa Elena Project.
+The Company has agreed to purchase 17% of all of the gold produced by the Aurizona Project, 20% of the gold produced by the Santa Elena Project, and 50% of the first 10,000 ounces of gold produced and 22% of the gold produced thereafter by the Summit Mine.
 The Company has no contractual rights relating to the operation or development of the Projects.
 Except for any payments which may be payable under the completion guarantees, the Company will not be entitled to any material compensation if these mining operations do not meet their forecasted gold production targets in any specified period or if the Projects shut down or discontinue their operations on a temporary or permanent basis.
 The Projects may not commence commercial production within the time frames anticipated, if at all, and there can be no assurance that the gold production from such properties will ultimately meet forecasts or targets.
 At any time, any of the operators of the Projects or their successors may decide to suspend or discontinue operations.